Important Things To Know About Polyamorous Dating

 A lack of honesty, or furthermore, a lack of comfort with being honest with all involved partners, can signify deeper problems within the relationship.
 If one or more people find themselves struggling to be forthcoming and communicative with all of their partners, they should ask themselves why.
 What is causing their discomfort and lack of honesty?
 Are they truly comfortable in the relationship?
 Does one person put them on edge?
 What is preventing them from being truthful and open with all parties at all times?

-What happens if one or more party has a personality type that clashes with others.
+What happens if one or more party has a personality type that clashes with others?
 What happens if values contrast with one another or vary in certain situations or under certain circumstances?
 How will all parties in the polyamorous relationship feel if the habits of one or more partner irk or fail to mesh with the habits of others?
 What happens if all needs are not being met in the relationship?
 How does each polyamorous person handle themselves emotionally under times of stress or duress?

 Each of the preceding hypotheticals is very real and present themselves every day.
 For all parties to be able to answer the questions above honestly, they will first require self-awareness and an understanding of which personalities, values, habits, needs, and emotions are and are not compatible with their own.
 Many people in polyamorous relationships take time to sit down with all involved parties and have this very critical discussion.

-There Are…Or Should Be… Dealbreakers In Polyamory
+There Are–Or Should Be – Dealbreakers In Polyamory

 In any relationship, there should be dealbreakers.
 While dealbreakers are not inherently negative, they do set a precedent and allow each partner to know where the limits are and what will and will not be tolerated.
-Regardless of whether or not one chooses to engage in monogamous or polyamorous dating, each person should still have their limits and behaviors which they will not tolerate.
+Regardless of whether or not one chooses to engage in monogamous or polyamorous dating, each person should still have their limits and behaviors that they will not tolerate.

 Next comes contempt.
 Interestingly enough, The Huffington Post cites contempt in relationships as a problem that "you just can't fix."
 Respect is a critical factor in any successful version of dating.
 Parties who harbor contempt for one or more persons in the relationship do not respect the subjects of their disdain.
 Contemptuous individuals, by definition, view the person or people at hand as beneath them.
 This does not contribute to the makings of a successful relationship, be it monogamous or polyamorous.
 Therefore, like abuse or mistreatment, contempt should swiftly fall into the dealbreaker category.